 Staying hydrated, rest and artificial tears (not the kind that removes redness) may provide temporary relief.
 If symptoms are severe or persist, visit a eye care professional.

-In the meantime, we’ve collected a special playlist to celebrate the gorgeous eyes of mySysters LUXE members.
+In the meantime, we’ve collected a special playlist to celebrate the gorgeous eyes of mySysters members.
 The first one is made for dancing!

 Sexy Eyes by Whigfield